-Mrs. Collins said flooding was not a regular problem in the past, but in recent years it has taken a turn for the worse.
+Mrs. Collins said flooding did not used to be a regular problem, but in recent years it has taken a turn for the worse.

 In the last three or four years its been real bad, she said.
 It seems like it happens at least once a year.

 Locals blame the rising water levels on the Brookfield Renewable Energy Group, which controls the dams along the river.

 They dont know they need to raise and lower the water constantly so it wont jam, Mrs. Collins said.
 We have called them every single day to plead with them about the situation.

 Representatives from Brookfield could not be reached for comment Friday afternoon.

 I think it can be more prevented than it has been, said Richard T. Cristicello, another T. Alexander Road resident.
 Everyones on the verge of having it come right into their homes.